-The Inflation Reduction Act is the most ambitious legislative action the US has ever taken on addressing climate change, which could have a profound effect across industries for the next decade and beyond.
+The Inflation Reduction Act is the most ambitious legislative action the US has ever taken on addressing climate change.
 We discuss Credit Suisse’s new report, “A tipping point in climate action”, which estimates that total federal climate spending under the Act may be double the headline figure.

 Paul Polman, ex-CEO of Unilever, thinks it’s time for business to step up when it comes to climate change and inequality.
 Anna-Lisa Miller from Ownership Works says that employee ownership drives superior company performance and generates greater economic opportunity for workers.
 We discuss new, practical ideas helping business transition to a “net positive” future.

 On the path to net zero, carbon credits are a critical instrument in a broad toolkit to reduce greenhouse gas emissions.
 Some say carbon credits should, first, go to nature-based solutions to protect biodiversity before investing in industrial carbon reductions or removals.
 Our experts discuss the opportunities – and complexities – within carbon markets.

 The International Energy Agency’s pathway to a net zero future requires almost 90% of global electricity generation in 2050 to come from renewable sources.
 Industry experts discuss whether it’s possible for renewables to displace fossil fuels in the energy mix, how soon and at what cost.

 Financial literacy and the gender wealth gap are two sides of the same coin.
 We discuss the business case for financial institutions to promote the financial inclusion of women.
 Join our talk with women whose work is helping to #ChangeTheGame.

 We talk to some amazing women from the sports and finance sectors to hear what they are doing to level the playing field when it comes to pay parity, and how, collectively, women and men can #ChangeTheGame.